Cutaneous Manifestations Following Exposures to Marine Life Medication

 Class Summary

-Used to alleviate local inflammation and accompanying pruritus or pain.
+Corticosteroids are used to alleviate local inflammation and accompanying pruritus or pain.
 Several topical steroids are available.
-Select the product according to the severity and location of the lesions (see Precautions in triamcinolone table).
+Select the product according to the severity and location of the lesions.
 Triamcinolone is discussed only as a prototype.

 Systemic steroids are used for the treatment of severe hypersensitivity reactions.
 They have anti-inflammatory effects and modify the immunologic responses.
 Exercise caution because of their metabolic effects.
 Prednisone is discussed as a prototype.